eobjects/MusicOrganiser/README.md

 # MusicOrganiser
-Organises your MP3 and MP4 based on ID3 Tags - Use Apache Tika
+Organises your MP3 and MP4 based on ID3 Tags - Uses Apache Tika